JaneliaSciComp/SongExplorer/README.md

 three wide rectangles underneath) in which the sound recordings are displayed and annotated.
-In the middle are buttons and text boxes used to train the classifier and make predictions with it, as well as a file browser and a large editable text box with "configuration.pysh".
+In the middle are buttons and text boxes used to train the classifier and make predictions with it, as well as a file browser and a large editable text box with "configuration.py".
 On the right is this instruction manual for easy reference.

 Click on the `Label Sounds` button and then `Detect`.
 All of the parameters